ravendb/bootcamp/src/Unit-2/lesson2/README.md

 }
 ````

-> You can check it yourself just editing the index using the `RavenDB Management Studio`
+> You can check it out yourself just by editing the index using the `RavenDB Management Studio`

 This tells RavenDB to look only at documents of the `Orders` collection and
 to map the properties `OrderedAt` and `Company`.
 The output, as you can deduce, is a set of anonymous objects.